 In fact, using really bad statistics, the Japanese Ministry of Health has withdrawn recommending the vaccine, putting millions of young Japanese at risk of cancers.
 Part of the myths about the HPV vaccine in Japan is an article that claimed that mice that were given a huge dose of the HPV vaccine (beyond what we would give to humans) along with a toxin to make the blood-brain barrier “leaky” to the HPV vaccine.

 Of course, this is a good way to induce neurological changes, since generally, that barrier is impenetrable to anything that circulates in the blood, other than substances it actively transports into the brain.
-The toxin used by the researchers is simply not normal – it forcibly opened the blood-brain barrier to allow the extremely high dose of HPV vaccine to reach the brain.
+The toxin used by the researchers is simply not normal – it forcibly opened the blood-brain barrier to allow the extremely high dose of the HPV vaccine to reach the brain.

 The editors of Scientific Reports, an online, open-access journal published by The Nature Publishing Group, decided to retract the controversial paper that claimed to provide evidence that mice given the HPV vaccine showed symptoms of neurological damage.
 Setting aside the fact that animal studies are at the weaker end of the hierarchy of biomedical studies, a relatively low number of animal studies ever become clinically important to humans.

 The fact that Scientific Reports published this article gave it some credibility.
 However, the quality of the research in the article was subject to withering criticism from scientists.
 According to a report in Science,

 The paper was assailed by critics as being “pseudoscience” that could have “devastating” health consequences by undermining public confidence in a vaccine given to girls to prevent cervical cancer.